-In my system, there’s a few equites trading at fair or even cheap prices.
-Do note that the US market is more expensive that the nordic market, and most value cases can be found in eastern europe or in property-focused stocks.
+In my system, there’s a few equities trading at fair or even cheap prices.
+Do note that the US market is more expensive than the Nordic market, and most value cases can be found in Wastern Europe or in property-focused stocks.
 That being said, let’s see the menu.

 Procter & Gamble (PG) is a classic dividend growth stock which is now trading at a fair price.
 I’m targeting a 3.37% yield which corresponds to a stock price at $82.
 The company trades at $78 which is 4.06% above my target, so it seems okey to consider PG now.